fireproof-storage/fp-website/documentation/use-fireproof.md

  The hook takes two optional setup function arguments, `defineDatabaseFn` and `setupDatabaseFn`.
 See below for examples.

-The return value looks like `{ useLiveQuery, useLiveDocument, database, ready }` where the `database` is your Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
+The return value looks like `{ useLiveQuery, useLiveDocument, database, ready }` where the `database` is the Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
 The `ready` flag turns true after setup completes, you can use this to activate your UI.
-The `useLiveQuery` and `useLiveDocument` functions are hooks used to update your app in realtime.
+The `useLiveQuery` and `useLiveDocument` functions are hooks used to update your app in real-time.

-Changes made via remote sync peers, or other members of your cloud replica group will appear automaticall if you use these APIs.
+Changes made via remote sync peers, or other members of your cloud replica group will appear automatically if you use these APIs.
 Makes writing collaborative workgroup software, and multiplayer games super easy.

 ## Usage Example

-In larger apps you setup your context in App.js, and then use it in other components.
+In larger apps you set up your context in App.js, and then use it in other components.
 This allows you to easily share your index definitions and other setup code across your app.
 Here is what you might see in App.js:

 ```js